Emulation on .NET

 .NET is not an ideal platform for emulating legacy hardware.

-For all of these trade-offs, low level languages get some features that directly benefit emulating legacy systems:
+For all of these trade-offs, low level languages like C++ get some features that directly benefit emulation:

 Timing is the number one issue then.

-For these reasons software emulating legacy platforms has traditionally been written in low level languages.
-This doesn’t mean that it’s impossible - just difficult to be accurate whilst also maintaining an acceptable level of efficiency.
+Probably for these reasons, emulators have mostly been written in low level languages.
+This doesn't mean that it's impossible to run an emulator on .NET - just difficult to be accurate whilst also maintaining an acceptable level of efficiency.

 However, there are use cases for emulators other than playing games where cycle accurate timing is not essential and in fact running the simulation as fast as possible would be beneficial.
-A great example of this would be in training a machine learning algorithm to play software written for the emulated platform.
-In this case we would prefer to run multiple platform instances, training multiple agents concurrently and each as fast as possible.
+How about training a machine learning algorithm to play emulated games.
+For that we would probably want to run multiple instances, training multiple agents concurrently and each as fast as possible.
 Another example would be in the user interface of Retro.Net.
 This employs a crowd gaming concept, where all connected clients can vote on the next input.
 Cycle accurate timing is not essential as HTTP latency and the voting period length can be many orders of magnitude longer than the timing resolution required.

 Next time I'll have a look at the core of the emulator behind Retro.Net, which uses a high level form of dynamic recompilation to emulate the Z80 derived GameBoy CPU.